 6. Consider the full range of options.

-Although the diversity of available learning technologies is exciting, don’t forget about the personalized options.
+Although the variety of available learning technologies is exciting, don’t forget about the personalized options.
 Coaching, mentoring and shadowing experts can be an effective part of a blended learning program.

 7. Enable collaborative learning.